add the script folder to the system path

 sys.path.append(scripts_folder)

-Note: The plugin can be installed to the user plugins folder or to a custom location, instead of the application folder.
+Note: The plugin can be installed in the user plugins folder or to a custom location, instead of the application folder.
 The following code snippet adds all potential script locations to the search path.

 import c4d, os, sys # add scripts folders to the system path scripts_folders = [ # application library folder os.path.join(c4d.storage.GeGetC4DPath(c4d.C4D_PATH_LIBRARY), "scripts"), # user library folder os.path.join(c4d.storage.GeGetC4DPath(c4d.C4D_PATH_LIBRARY_USER), "scripts") ] # custom library folder if "C4D_SCRIPTS_DIR" in os.environ: scripts_folders.extend(os.environ["C4D_SCRIPTS_DIR"].split(';')) for scripts_folder in scripts_folders: if scripts_folder not in sys.path: sys.path.append(scripts_folder)

-After the search path is set correctly, you can import the specific arnold modules, for instance:
+After the search path is set correctly, you can import the specific Arnold modules, for instance:

 import arnold.util as arnold_util